Learning about accessibility progress in the tech world

-Seeing AI, the accessibility app from Microsoft for iOS users, has been updated with some useful new features and is now availble in 35 countries.
+Seeing AI, the accessibility app from Microsoft for iOS users has been updated with some useful new features and is now available in 35 countries.

 Here are some of the included new features quoted by Microsoft:

-- Color recognition: Getting dressed in the morning just got easier with this new feature, which describes the colour of objects, like garments in your closet.
+- Color recognition: Getting dressed in the morning just got easier with this new feature, which describes the color of objects, like garments in your closet.

 - Currency recognition: Seeing AI can now recognize the currency of US dollars, Canadian dollars, British Pounds and Euros.
 Checking how much change is in your pocket or leaving a cash tip at a restaurant is much easier.

 - Musical light detector: The app alerts you with a corresponding audible tone when you aim the phone’s camera at light in the environment.
 A newly convenient tool so you don’t have to touch hot bulbs to know that a light is switched off, or the battery pack’s LED is on.

 - Handwriting recognition: Expanding on the ability of the app to read printed text, such as on menus or signs, the newly improved ability to read handwriting means you can read personal notes in a greeting card, as well as printed stylized text not usually readable by optical character recognition.